How to Build a Lean-to Shed

 To make the outer wall, start by determining the overall dimensions of the door opening, the side and back wall, and the door opening width.
 Make the door opening into a rectangle out of 2″ x 4″ lumber, using pressure-treated lumber for the floor plate, if needed.

-Then add double studs for the sides of the back wall, side, and door opening frame.
-Dual studs are used so that you can attach the door hinges.
+Then, double studs will be added for the sides of the back wall, side, and door opening frame.
+Dual studs are used to attach the door hinges.
 Notice that these studs are not the same height in the diagram above.
 The inner one is shorter to allow the door hinges and header to sit flat on top of it.

 It is doubtful that you will need to use additional wall studs between the two side walls or door frame and the corners or left side of the front wall.
 Still, if you do, they should be spaced on 16″ centers.
 While you could use wall studs on 24″ centers, there’s too much of a chance that the siding will warp with that much extra space between them.